dubswcraft/handson-legacy/notes.md

    ☐ So just create an instance with the same name that calls the real static call ☐ Also, we want to get rid of TestableTripService, we can make tripsBy private instead of protected.

+ ☐ Fix a bug
+   ☐  there was a typo in the report
+ ☐ Add a feature - make the report a json reporter

 Sandro Mancuso: Refactoring: